JimSeker/googleplayAPI/FirebaseAPI/README.md

 `FirebaseMessageDemo` is a start at an example for Cloud Messaging.
 It works pretty well.
 The webcode needed is in the php directory of the project, you will need a webserver to get this project running.

 `MLFaceTrackerDemo` is the same as the FaceTracker2 and FaceTrackerMultiDemo in the visionAPI/, but is based on the ML  code.
 Note this is firebase (cloud api), so you need to add to a project you own.  also note, the newer libraries are just broken (24.1.0) and there are bug reports dating back 6 months.
 Note: the library is actually depreciated at this point.  so likely it will stop working too.
+Still works, but it set at API 30.

 ---